nmpotential/template-go-cli/README.md

       - [ ] Assign the two return values to the variables _ and err respectively.
-      - [ ] Next, create an if statement checking if err != nil, and if that's true, invoke the printError() function, passing the error responsible for handling issues with keyboard input that will be read from the terminalas its argument.
+      - [ ] Next, create an if statement checking if err != nil, and if that's true, invoke the printError() function, passing the error responsible for handling issues with keyboard input that will be read from the terminal as its argument.

       **Example**
 ```